 The moment when you see your patient getting better thanks to the nutritional intervention you carried out is priceless.

-"That moment when you see your patient getting better thanks to the nutritional intervention you carried out is priceless," Gonzalez says.
+"That moment when you see your patient getting better thanks to the nutritional intervention you carried out is priceless," Diana says.

 As a result of the team's success in decreasing patient medical complications through nutrition, Gonzalez's nutrition and metabolic support department now receives requests from other hospital departments, such as internal medicine, critical care and surgery, to provide their expertise.